-Second, you’ll need to complete the New Club Application below.
+Second, you’ll need to complete the New Club Application below (available from June 1, 2019).
 The form will ask you a number of questions regarding proposed events, plans for your club, and the petition we asked you to complete.

 Applications will not be reviewed until after the application deadline.
 Clubs should expect to get an answer within a month of the application deadline.
 If approved, all rights and responsibilities of a constituted club apply to your group immediately upon notification of the decision.
 If approved, you will receive your club account code.
 This is used for banking, all AMS club records, signing up new members, and more!

 Before moving on to Step 2: